vitejs/vite/docs/config/build-options.md

 - **Type:** `boolean | { polyfill?: boolean, resolveDependencies?: ResolveModulePreloadDependenciesFn }`
 - **Default:** `true`

 By default, a [module preload polyfill](https://guybedford.com/es-module-preloading-integrity#modulepreload-polyfill) is automatically injected.
 The polyfill is auto injected into the proxy module of each `index.html` entry.
-If the build is configured to use a non-html custom entry via `build.rollupOptions.input`, then it is necessary to manually import the polyfill in your custom entry:
+If the build is configured to use a non-HTML custom entry via `build.rollupOptions.input`, then it is necessary to manually import the polyfill in your custom entry:

 ```js
 import 'vite/modulepreload-polyfill'